Gen-AI-In-Software-Development/List-Of-Units/Unit09-HTML/README.md

 The timing system worked in the web page.
 After 30 seconds, a new request was made.
 After debugging with console.log statements, it was discovered that the etd variable was always 0 after each fetch.

-The resulting HTML page was useful but significant debugging was still required.
+The resulting HTML page is useful but significant debugging is still required.

 Rating: Poor